 5 Ways to Enjoy Your Weekend Getaway (and Maintain Your Budget)

 While COVID-19 has impacted vacation plans, a well-deserved (socially distant) weekend getaway can still be possible and could be much needed if you’ve been cooped up at home.
-And with online home rentals and deals on hotels and airfare, it’s easier than ever to plan a fun (and inexpensive) weekend away to hit your reset button.
+And with online home rentals and deals on hotels and airfare, it’s still possible to plan a fun, inexpensive, and safe weekend away to hit your reset button.

-Don't let your weekend getaway become a financial burden.
-Instead, use these tips and avoid sneaky budget busters with a little pre-trip preparation and stay safe while doing it.
+Use these tips and avoid sneaky budget busters with a little pre-trip preparation and stay safe while doing it.

-Avoid stopping for fast food or snacks at convenience stores or airports—places that are notoriously overpriced.
+Avoid stopping for fast food or snacks at convenience stores or airports—places that are notoriously overpriced and crowded.
 Instead, stash some healthy snacks and drinks in your bag so you'll be good to go until you reach your destination (and your money will stay in your wallet, where it belongs).
 Less stops along the way also means less contact with more people – if you do need to stop, be mindful of social distancing guidelines (6 feet apart).

 Do any necessary shopping for groceries, toiletries, and personal protective equipment before reaching your destination.
 Pack plenty of supplies so you’re not shopping during your trip, things like masks, hand sanitizer, or cleaning supplies may be more expensive or out of stock where you’re headed.
 Gas prices also tend to increase right before a holiday weekend.
 If you're planning a road trip, you can avoid the price hike by filling up earlier in the week.
 Also, check your tire pressure and pack whatever you can inside the car (versus on the roof) to maximize your fuel efficiency while on the road.

 Are nice dinners and guided tours on the agenda or considering the current climate, will you just relax on the beach with a good book?
-If you're traveling with others, it's important to discuss trip expenses and make sure everyone is on the same page.
+If you're traveling with others, it's important to discuss trip expectations and expenses to make sure everyone is on the same page.
 Make sure you discuss specific costs as well —if you're doing the driving, there's no shame in asking passengers to pitch in for gas money.
-And if you don't want to ask the wait staff to split the bill at every restaurant, use an app to immediately repay the person who handled the check.
-By discussing expectations in advance, you're ensuring everyone involved will enjoy their getaway.
+Make sure everyone has a payment app ready to go so you can repay each other immediately rather than trying to keep track throughout the trip.
+By discussing expectations in advance, you're eliminating potential stressors.

 It's not really a cheap weekend getaway if you're paying for childcare or pet boarding while you're gone.
 Instead, see if a neighbor or friend is able to check in on your pets while you're gone (be sure to offer to reciprocate when they need the favor).
-If you have kids, consider asking your parents, sibling, or close friend to take them for the weekend — many grandparents would enjoy the opportunity, and friends or siblings who have their own children may be willing to swap another weekend with you.
+If you have kids, consider asking your parents, sibling, or close friend to take them for the weekend─many grandparents would enjoy the opportunity, and friends or siblings who have their own children may be willing to swap another weekend with you.
 COVID-19 is still a concern, so take precautions and choose someone you know and trust.